sculd/market_signal_lambdas/market_signal_checkout_event_webhook_handler/README.md

 # About
-This projects is a codebase for the aws lambda function to checkout webhook for the subscription payment.
+This projects is a codebase for the aws lambda function to checkout webhook for the stripe events.

 # How to Update zip
 ```